YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/Functions/Index.rst

     Description
         This function generates a hyperlink associated with the value of the field.
-It will open the "Single" view associated with the selected item.
+It will open the **Single** view associated with the selected item.

         Optional attributes can be added: